Automate4U Logo

 Controls

-• Human review for pricing, substitutions, delivery commitments, or unusual requests
+• Human review for pricing, substitutions, margin-sensitive responses, delivery commitments, or unusual requests

 • Escalation when source data conflicts or the answer is uncertain